castrorenam/castrorenam.github.io/publication/index.md

 Method for Training a Single Non-Symmetric Decoder for Learning-based Codecs (Filed 2021)

-Method for Training Compressing Light-field Data (Filed 2021)
+Method for Compressing Light-field Data (Filed 2021)